 Once you incorporate it starts forcing you to think like a businessman.
 Income will now be tabulated on IRS 1099 forms, rather than those infamous W-2s.
 The former is where you want most of your income to come from.
 As a practical matter, once you incorporate you’ll pay (correction: your company will pay) you a salary.
 What’s a reasonable amount to cover your annual living expenses; maybe $40,000?
 Then that’s what Employee #1, you, will receive and pay taxes on.
 After deductions, your effective tax rate on the salary will be close to zero.

 But what about the rest of your company’s income?
 Legally speaking, the rest of the revenue your S Corporation takes in is not salary, but shareholder dividends.
 Which are taxed at a lower rate than salaries are.
 And you can now deduct all sorts of business expenses before calculating the net shareholder dividends you’ll pay taxes on.
 Go to IRS.gov and check out Form 2106.
 Your employer fills one of these out every time you go on a business trip, or eat a meal on company time, or buy anything related to your job.
 And your employer then enjoys the tax deduction.

 * It tears me inside to know that by writing this post, I’m giving you leeches an economic edge.

-About the Author: Greg McFarlane is a writer who lives in Las Vegas and Lahaina testament to the power of entrepreneurship.
-He is the author of Control Your Cash: Making Money Make Sense, a financial primer for people in their 20s and 30s who know nothing about money.
-You can buy the book here and reach Greg at greg@ControlYourCash.com.
+About the Author: Greg McFarlane is the author of Control Your Cash: Making Money Make Sense, a financial primer for people in their 20s and 30s who know nothing about money.
+You can reach Greg at greg@ControlYourCash.com.